Lambda-Labs-Weedmaps-1/Supp2U/README.md

 #### SUPP2U BACKEND DEPLOYMENT: https://supp2udev.herokuapp.com <br>

+#### Ruby Version
+Ruby Version 2.5.0

+#### Database Configuration/Deployment
+The database was configured and created using postgres and was deployed through Heroku.

+#### To Run Tests....
+Rspec was used for testing.
+The command to run all of the tests at once is -> rspec The command for running a testing file is -> rspec _pathtofile_

 #### User Routes
 | Method | Endpoint                             | Description                                  |
 | ------ | ------------------------------------ | -------------------------------------------- |